wulfsberg/angular-material-kickstart/README.md

 It is deliberately not meant as a "seed project", instead going through the additions you need to the default output of various tools, making it easier to apply to other versions, and to customize for your purpose.

-This currently matches schematics-driven installation of Angular 7.0.3.
+This currently matches the schematics-driven installation of Angular 7.0.3 and onwards, tested up to 8.2.0.

 Prerequisites
 -------------